| +Home | Museum | Wanted | Specs | Previous | Next |

 board above it.
 The boards are secured in the stack by a series of

-six plastic spacers that hold the boards seperated from each other.
+six plastic spacers that hold the boards separated from each other.
 This

 means that in order to replace a given circuit board, all of the boards